rhsgsa/hybrid-cloud-coolstore/README.md

 ### Multicluster Installation

-01. Provision an ACM Hub cluster in RHPDS - All Services / OpenShift Workshop / OCP4 ACM Hub
+01. Provision an `OCP4 ACM Hub` cluster on `demo.redhat.com`

-01. Login to the ACM Hub Cluster as `cluster-admin` using `oc login`
+01. Login to the ACM Hub Cluster as a `cluster-admin` using `oc login`

 01. Install services to the ACM Hub Cluster - this will: install the OpenShift GitOps operator, install `gitea`, upload manifests to `gitea`, setup a `coolstore` Application that points to the manifests in `gitea` (app-of-apps pattern)

 		make install

-01. Create credentials for AWS named `aws` in the `open-cluster-management` namespece in the ACM console
+01. Create credentials for AWS named `aws` in the `open-cluster-management` namespace in the OpenShift Console - All Clusters / Credentials / Add credential

-01. Create a cluster set named `coolstore`
+01. Create a cluster set named `coolstore` - All Clusters / Infrastructure / Clusters / Cluster sets

 	* Create a namespace binding to `openshift-gitops`